-Communication of the bribery and fraud policy, including training ensures that all staff and others working with INASP are clear about their responsibilities under this policy.
+Communication of the Anti-Fraud and Bribery policy, including training ensures that all employees and others working with INASP are clear about their responsibilities under this policy.

 All employees of INASP will receive training in relation to this policy at least every 18 months.
-New staff will be briefed on this policy during induction.
+New employees will be briefed on this policy during induction.